• Level 3

 7. Aseptic Technique:

-• Learn how to keep things clean during cannulation.
+• Learn how to keep everything clean during cannulation.
+Understand how this helps prevent infections.

 8. Taking Precautions: